There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 5. Bounce rate

 This metric measures the total number of people who reach your web page but then leave without exploring other pages on your website.
-If you have placed a video on your web page, this is a critical metric to consider.
+This is a critical metric to consider if you have placed a video on your web page.

 A good video can go a long way in convincing the viewer to stay longer and check out the rest of your site.